jiansoft/robin/README.md

 Fiber
 -------
 * GoroutineSingle - a fiber backed by a dedicated goroutine.
+Every job is executed by a goroutine.
 * GoroutineMulti - a fiber backed by more goroutine.
 Each job is executed by a new goroutine.

 Channels